feydan/councilmatic-stack/README.md

 # councilmatic-stack

+The goal of this project is to get the imago project, scraper-us-municipal project, and councilmatic-starter-template all working together.

+## Requirements

+1. Install docker an docker-compose if you do not have them installed
-This project requires you to have the scrapers project cloned into the scrapers folder.
-Clone this project https://github.com/datamade/scrapers-us-municipal.
+2. Clone this project into the the folder `scrapers` in this project Clone this project https://github.com/datamade/scrapers-us-municipal.

+## Initializing

+1. Run `docker-compose up` to start the database and scrapers containers.
+Keep this terminal window running.
+2. Run the initial migration `docker-compose exec scrapers pupa dbinit us`

+## Running the scrapers

+1. Ensure the containers are running: `docker-compose up`.
+2. `docker-compose exec scrapers /bin/bash` (ssh's into the scrapers project)
+3. `pupa update sacramento` (runs the update script)

-# Resources:
+## Resources:

 Docker stuff: https://docs.docker.com/compose/django/#create-a-django-project